saviviro/sstvars/README.md

 # Compute historical decompositions of the variables in the model fitrec (see Wong 2018):
 histdec <- hist_decomp(fitrec)
 plot(histdec)

+# Simulate historical counterfactuals with the function cfact_hist.
 ```

 ## References